RICHMOND -- For much of its history, this town of 105,000 has grappled with unemployment, crime and poverty.

 While much of Richmond struggles with a dearth of grocery stores and restaurants, the Point is home to so many popular cafes and eateries that it's pushing for the power to bar chain restaurants such as Subway from setting up shop there.
 At the urging of the Point Richmond Neighborhood Council, the city is crafting legislation that would empower Point Richmond and other small neighborhoods to decide whether to permit chain restaurants.

 That isn't the only example of the influence Point Richmond wields with city leaders.
 When residents complained about odors from a nearby sewage-treatment plant, the council cracked down hard on the plant operators.
-While much of the city is without aquatic facilities, Point Richmond has a world-class pool,
+While much of the city is without aquatic facilities, Point Richmond has a world-class pool, featuring a $350,000 divider, thanks in part to city taxpayers.

 The economic and ethnic differences between Point Richmond and the rest of the city are stark.
 Point Richmond is nearly three-quarters white, compared with only 31 percent for the entire city, according to U.S. census data.
 Median household income in the Point is about $80,000, compared with $54,000 for all of Richmond.
 Many of its residents are older professionals or retirees; the median age is 51, compared with 35 for the city as a whole.